 I couldn’t have asked for a better last date night with Nick.
 When I look back at it now, I wonder if he really somehow just knew.
 Did he have a premonition?
 I honestly wonder that every single day because there were so many things that happened that were just perfect the last few days before he died.

-I am so glad Nick told me to shut the hell up about work and so grateful we were able to set a side all of the stresses of the week, and have an incredible night.
-You know it’s funny because we decided not to talk about anything stressful because it was our last night together for a whole week.
+I am so glad Nick told me to shut the hell up about work and so grateful we were able to set a side all of the stresses of the week.
+We had an incredible night.
+You know it’s funny, we decided not to talk about anything stressful because it was our last night together for a whole week.
 All I can do is laugh now when I say that.
 All I can do is wish I could go back and know that a week really isn’t that long.
 I wish so badly it would have only been a week because I miss him so much.

 Be grateful for everyone you have today and know that they are so precious and so fragile.
 It was my nephew’s 2nd birthday party today.
 He turns two on the 23rd.
 I missed his first birthday because I was more than likely in bed drugged up and trying to process what just happened in my life.
 I looked around the room at his birthday party and a couple of times tonight I prayed to myself in my head.
 Please God let us get through this year without illness or death.
 Please at least just for one year so my family and I can recharge.
 I know that it can happen to any of us and we aren’t any more deserving than anyone else, but regardless, I prayed.